Seaweed and Kelp Supplements for Horses

 It appears that the reason seaweed and kelp may benefit horses and ponies is in both the combination of nutrients and the content of Algin.

-It is the iodine content of the seaweeds used in an equine supplement that is most important.
+It is the iodine content of the seaweeds and kelp used in an equine supplement that is most important.

 If you have any doubts about the amounts of iodine in a chosen equine kelp supplement it is safer not to add this to a horse or pony's feed.